 It is still possible to drop courses after the census date has passed.
 However, you should refer to the Late Enrolment Changes website for information on what outcome you can expect before making any decisions.

-Unfortunately, if you have failed a course that is a pre-requisite to your enrolment next semester, there is a high chance you will be removed from your enrolment in those courses.
+Unfortunately, if you have failed a course that is a pre-requisite to your enrolment next term, there is a high chance you will be removed from your enrolment in those courses.

 We encourage you to adjust your enrolment when your results have been released and, if you have failed a core course, enrol into this course again.